-Table 1: BSG IBD COVID-19 risk grid: Stratification of IBD patients' risk of serious COVID-19 disease into highest, moderate and lowest risk categories.
+Table 1 British Society of Gastroenterology inflammatory bowel disease COVID-19 risk grid: Stratification of risk of serious COVID-19 disease into highest, moderate and lowest risk categories for patients with inflammatory bowel disease

-Highest Risk Moderate risk Lowest risk 'Shielding' 'Stringent social distancing ' i 'Social distancing' IBD patients who either have a comorbidity (respiratory, cardiac, hypertension or diabetes mellitus) and/or are ≥70 years old and are on any 'moderate risk' therapy for IBD (per middle column) and/or have moderate-to severely active disease IBD patients of any age regardless of comorbidity and who meet one or more of the following criteria: Intravenous or oral steroids ≥20 mg prednisolone or equivalent per day (only while on this dose) Commencement of biologic plus immunomodulator or systemic steroids within previous 6 weeks Moderate-to-severely active disease not controlled by 'moderate risk' treatments Short gut syndrome requiring nutritional support Requirement for parenteral nutrition Patients on the following medications: Anti-TNF (infliximab, adalimumab, golimumab, certolizumab) monotherapy Biologic plus immunomodulator in stable patients Ustekinumab Vedolizumab Thiopurines (azathioprine, mercaptopurine, tioguanine) Methotrexate Calcineurin inhibitors (tacrolimus or ciclosporin) Janus kinase (JAK) inhibitors (tofacitinib) Immunosuppressive trial medication Mycophenolate mofetil Thalidomide Prednisolone &lt;20 mg or equivalent per day Patients with moderate-to-severely active disease who are not on any of the medications in this column Patients on the following medications: 5-ASA Rectal therapies Orally administered topically acting steroids (budesonide or beclometasone) Therapies for bile acid diarrhoea (colestyramine, colesevelam, colestipol) Anti-diarrhoeals (e.g. loperamide) Antibiotics for bacterial overgrowth or perianal disease iThe UK government advises those at increased risk, but not reaching the highest risk, of severe illness from coronavirus (COVID-19) to be particularly stringent when applying social distancing recommendations.
+IBD patients who either have a comorbidity (respiratory, cardiac, hypertension or diabetes mellitus) and/or are ≥70 years old and† are on any 'moderate risk' therapy for IBD (per middle column) and/or have moderate to severely active disease IBD patients of any age regardless of comorbidity and who meet one or more of the following criteria: Intravenous or oral steroids ≥20 mg prednisolone or equivalent per day (only while on this dose) Commencement of biologic plus immunomodulator or systemic steroids within previous 6 weeks‡ Moderate to severely active disease for controlled by Patients on the following medications¶: Arti-TNF (infliximab, adalimumab, golimumab, certolizumab) monotherapy Biologic plus immunomodulator‡ in stable patients Ustekinumab Vedolizumab Thiopurines (azathioprine, mercaptopurine, tioguanine) Methotrexate Janus kinase (IAK) inhibitors (tacrolimus or ciclosporin) Janus kinase (IAK) inhibitors (tradition) Mycophenolate mofetil Patients on the following medications¶: Anti-TNF (infliximab, adalimumab, golimumab, certolizumab) Vedolizumab Vedolizumab Thiopurines (azathioprine, mercaptopurine, tioguanine) Antibiotics (toractinib) Antibiotics for bacterial overgrowth or perianal disease Mycophenolate mofetil Mycophenolate mofetil Highest risk 'shielding' Moderate risk 'stringent social distancing' Lowest risk 'social distancing' 'moderate risk' treatments - Thalidomide - Short gut syndrome requiring nutritional support - Prednisolone <20 mg or equivalent per day - Requirement for parenteral nutrition 2.
+Patients with moderate to severely active disease§ who are not on any of the medications in this column IBD patients who either have a comorbidity (respiratory, cardiac, hypertension or diabetes mellitus) and/or are ≥70 years old and† are on any 'moderate risk' therapy for IBD (per middle column) and/or have moderate to severely active disease IBD patients of any age regardless of comorbidity and who meet one or more of the following criteria: Intravenous or oral steroids ≥20 mg prednisolone or equivalent per day (only while on this dose) Commencement of biologic plus immunomodulator or systemic steroids within previous 6 weeks‡ Moderate to severely active disease§ not controlled by 'moderate risk' treatments Short gut syndrome requiring nutritional support Patients on the following medications¶: Anti-TNF (infliximab, adalimumab, golimumab, certolizumab) monotherapy Biologic plus immunomodulator‡ in stable patients Ustekinumab Vedolizumab Thiopurines (azathioprine, mercaptopurine, tioguanine) Methotrexate Calcineurin inhibitors (tacrolimus or ciclosporin) Janus kinase (JAK) inhibitors (tofacitinib) Immunosuppressive trial medication Mycophenolate mofetil Thalidomide Prednisolone &lt;20 mg or equivalent per day Patients on the following medications: 5-ASA Rectal therapies Orally administered topically acting steroids (budesonide or beclometasone) Therapies for bile acid diarrhoea (colestyramine, colesevelam, colestipol) Antidiarrhoeals (eg, loperamide) Antibiotics for bacterial overgrowth or perianal recommendations.